ryukirisame/learningjs/spread&rest.md

 # Rest Parameter
 When used in a function parameter context, the ... operator is called the rest parameter.
 It collects all remaining arguments into an array.

+Here, ...numbers collects all arguments passed to the sum function into an array called numbers.
 ```
 function sum(...numbers) {
   return numbers.reduce((acc, num) => acc + num, 0);